marikamcc/web-scraper-public/README.md

 # web-scraper-public
-repo to host my [redacted] web scraper
+repo to host my [redacted] web scrapers.  i wanted to download an entire comic series.

+first method uses the site's api and json, and the second scraped the html